 Therefore you regard yourself as dependent on your husband (even if you aren't completely).
 You acknowledge your husband as the one through whom you receive the good gifts of God (even if you're working and he's been laid off).
-You speak highly of your husband as if you were singing hymns of Christ himself (even if there doesn't seem to be much to praise).
-You regard your husband as the greatest, highest, most honorable person on earth and show him respect and reverence at all times (even if he's done absolutely nothing to deserve it).
-You give this reverence not to a man, but to Christ himself, who is the ultimate holder of the office of Husband and who identifies himself with your husband by giving him the same office.
-In other words, when you look at your husband you don't just see a man, but by faith you see a man wrapped up in Christ himself: your husband clothed with the Husband.
+You speak highly of your husband as if you were singing hymns of Christ Himself (even if you don't see what there is to praise).
+You regard your husband as the greatest, highest, most honorable person on earth and show him respect and reverence at all times (even if he's done nothing to deserve it).
+You give this reverence not to a man, but to Christ Himself, who is the ultimate holder of the office of Husband and who identifies Himself with your husband by giving him the same office.
+In other words, when you look at your husband, you don't just see a man, but by faith you see a man wrapped up in Christ Himself: your husband clothed with the Husband.

 It is only by Christ that you are able to subordinate yourself.
-Jesus fills you with his Holy Spirit (Ephesians 5:18) given to you in Baptism, and the three results are the first words of verses 19, 20, and 21, the last being willing subordination.
-When you willingly subordinate yourself to your husband you are not acting of yourself, but the Holy Spirit is bringing it forth.
-And so in Christ you witness the undoing of the curse from Genesis: while the desire of the sinful flesh is "against your husband" (Genesis 3:16), the new creation that emerges and arises with

-Christ from the baptismal font willingly subordinates herself to her husband as to the Lord.
+Jesus fills you with His Holy Spirit (Eph.
+5:18) given to you in Baptism, and the three results are the first words of verses 19, 20, and 21, the last being willing subordination.
+When you willingly subordinate yourself to your husband, you are not acting of yourself, but the Holy Spirit is bringing subordination forth.
+And so in Christ you witness the undoing of the curse from Genesis: while the desire of the sinful flesh is "against your husband" (Gen. 3:16), the new creation that emerges and arises with Christ from the baptismal font willingly subordinates herself to her husband as to the Lord.